 The illustration to the right shows one of the 92,000,000 cards used during the tabulation of population returns for the census of 1910.
 The holes in the four numbered spaces at the left are arbitrary symbols indicating the state and district in which the person to whom the card relates was enumerated; those in the other "fields" describe his characteristics.
 Thus, the person to whom this card refers resided in enumeration district No. 924 (Maynard, Middlesex County), state of Massachusetts; was a son of the head of the family in which he lived; mulatto; 20 years of age; native born; single; born in Georgia; father born in the United States; mother born in United States; spoke English; was an agricultural laborer; was out of employment on April 15, 1910; was out of employment between 7 and 13 weeks in 1909; could read and write; did not attend school; and was not a veteran of the Civil War.

 In the late 1940's, the Census Bureau commissioned the first electronic computer designed for civilian use.
-Developed by J. Presper Eckert and John W. Mauchly, UNIVAC I marked a major improvement in data processing when it debuted in March 1951.
-It was the dawning of "the computer age."
+Developed by J. Presper Eckert and John W. Mauchly, UNIVAC I marked a major improvement in data processing-it was the dawn of the "computer age."
 First used to process results from the 1950 decennial census, the machine was able to tabulate 4,000 items per minute, double the amount that electro-mechanical tabulating machines could process.

 During the 1950s, the Census Bureau and the National Bureau of Standards developed a system called Film Optical Sensing Device for Input to Computers (FOSDIC), which took census and survey questionnaires that had been photographed onto microfilm, "read" blackened dots opposite the appropriate answers and transferred that data to magnetic tape.
 These tapes constituted the input for the Census Bureau's computers.
 One important result of this process was the elimination of most discrepancies in data records sent for processing.
 First used to process 1960 census results, FOSDIC played an integral part in the Census Bureau's data processing system into the mid-1990s.